Skip to main content

 WORKDIR /mydir

-RUN apt-get update && apt-get install -y curl python
+RUN apt-get update && apt-get install -y curl python3

-• We also override bash as our image command (set on the base image) with youtube-dl itself.
-This will not work, but let's see why.
+We have also overridden bash as our image command (set on the base image) with yt-dlp itself.
+This will not quite work, but let's see why.

 ...

-Type youtube-dl --help to see a list of all options.
+Type yt-dlp --help to see a list of all options.

-So far so good, but now the natural way to use this image would be to give the URL as an argument:
+So far so good.
+The natural way to use this image would be to give the URL as an argument but unfortunately, it does not work:

 As we now know, the argument we gave it is replacing the command or CMD: